revyrob/revyrob/README.md

 [Backend](https://github.com/revyrob/operation-mother-earth/tree/main/operation-mother-earth_server) |
 [Frontend](https://github.com/revyrob/operation-mother-earth/tree/main/operation-mother-earth_react)

-Operation Mother Earth is a full stack application for children to learn about electronic waste.
-It is a multi-page React application which uses MongoDB as the database.
-There are 3 sections to the application.
-The application has three sections which include: Storyboard Game, Electronic Waste Recycling Center Finder, Education (Video/Q&A).
-The backend is hosted on Render therefore it may take a minute to wake up the backend since it is on the free version.

-The Electronic Waste Recycling Center Finder is currently on hold since it used Google APIs and my free version has expired therefore I am looking at another alternative.

-The application is mobile responsive.
+Operation Mother Earth is an innovative and comprehensive full-stack application designed to educate children about the pressing issue of electronic waste.
+Rooted in React, this multi-page application seamlessly leverages MongoDB as its robust and reliable database.
+The application features three engaging sections, each with a unique purpose.
+The Storyboard Game section invites children on an interactive journey, allowing them to explore the world of electronic waste through captivating storytelling.
+The Electronic Waste Recycling Center Finder uses Google APIs to locate recycling centers within a 10km radius of the user.
+The results are then mapped onto the interactive map and listed below the map.
+The user can also add an e-waste recycling center to the map, using Google API Geocode.
+The Education section further enhances learning through a combination of engaging videos and informative Q&A sessions.
+Users can add their questions to the database, which will be answered at a later time.

   ## E-waste Center
   ![ezgif com-crop (1)](https://github.com/revyrob/revyrob/assets/66695865/58400101-b001-4d5a-8768-0066125e6d04)